Unitail: Detecting, Reading, and Matching in Retail Scene: Two Baselines Designed for The Unitail

 \subsection{A Customized Detector for Product Detection}

-Recent studies \citep{zhang2020bridging,tian2019fcos,zhu2020soft,foveabox,Chen2020NCMS} on generic object detection apply prior-art DenseBox-style head \citep{densebox} to multiple feature pyramid levels.
-The feature pyramid is generated via feature pyramid network (FPN) \citep{lin2016feature} and contains different levels that are gradually down-sampled but semantically enhanced.
+Recent studies \cite{zhang2020bridging,tian2019fcos,zhu2020soft,foveabox,Chen2020NCMS} on generic object detection apply prior-art DenseBox-style head \cite{densebox} to multiple feature pyramid levels.
+The feature pyramid is generated via feature pyramid network (FPN) \cite{lin2016feature} and contains different levels that are gradually down-sampled but semantically enhanced.
 An anchor-free detection head is then attached to classify each pixel on the feature pyramid and predict axis-aligned bounding boxes (AABB).

-During training, assigning ground-truths to each feature pixels on the feature pyramid plays a key role. \textit{On each pyramid level}, the centerness \citep{tian2019fcos} is widely used.
+During training, assigning ground-truths to each feature pixels on the feature pyramid plays a key role. \textit{On each pyramid level}, the centerness \cite{tian2019fcos} is widely used.
 It is an indicator to value how far a pixel locates from the center of a ground-truth: the farther, the more likely it is to predict an inaccurate box, and the lower centerness score it gains. \textit{Across pyramid levels}, various strategies are proposed to determine which level should be assigned, and they are grouped into scale-based and loss-based strategies.
-The scale-based \citep{lin2016feature,foveabox,ren2015faster,tian2019fcos} assigns ground-truths to different levels in terms of their scales.
+The scale-based \cite{lin2016feature,foveabox,ren2015faster,tian2019fcos} assigns ground-truths to different levels in terms of their scales.
 The larger scale, the higher level is assigned so that the needs of receptive field and resolution of feature maps are balanced.
-The loss-based like Soft Selection \citep{zhu2020soft} assigns ground-truths by calculating their losses on all levels, and trains an auxiliary network that re-weights the losses.
+The loss-based like Soft Selection \cite{zhu2020soft} assigns ground-truths by calculating their losses on all levels, and trains an auxiliary network that re-weights the losses.
 Our design, RetailDet, adopts the DenseBox style architecture but predicts the four corners of quadrilateral by 8-channel regression head.
 During training, we found the prior assignment strategies unsuitable for quadrilateral products, which is specified below.